Academic Catalog

 Major and Minor Programs

-Students should file a petition for acceptance into a major or minor program of study as soon as a major/minor is decided upon.
-Students who fail to declare a major before they reach 80 hours will be placed on hold and not allowed to register until a major is declared.
+Students must declare a major before they reach 80 hours or they will not be allowed to register until a major is declared.
 Students may petition the Registrar for an extension to this 80-hour rule in cases of extenuating circumstances.

 Students must fulfill all degree requirements (major(s), (optional) minor(s), and general education) based on one catalog—usually the catalog in effect the year they enter Benedictine College.
-If a student desires to complete a major or minor that was approved and is included in a later catalog than the one in effect when he or she started, he or she will be allowed to follow the requirements for that major or minor in the later catalog.
+If a student desires to complete a major or minor that was approved and is included in a later catalog than the one in effect when he or she started, the student will be allowed to follow the requirements for that major or minor in the later catalog.
+A maximum of nine hours of graduate credit may be counted towards the completion of an undergraduate degree.
 The degree petition forms are available online through Student Self-Service on RavenZone.
-A maximum of nine hours of graduate credit may be counted towards the completion of an undergraduate degree.

 Students are expected to be able to complete undergraduate academic programs in eight semesters with the exception of the following programs: Chemical Engineering, Civil Engineering, Electrical Engineering, and Mechanical Engineering.
-It is expected that students can complete these four programs in nine semesters.
+It is expected that students can complete the engineering programs in nine semesters.

 Any student may petition for approval of a program not accommodated by any existing majors.
 Please refer to the “Liberal Studies” major in this catalog for further information.